Drews-Tools/DayZReSkin_Wiki/README.md

 Installation & Setup
 Obtain the Program

-Download DayZReSkin (the .exe or the full bundle) from the official Patreon or Discord channel.
+Download DrewZ ReTeX (the .exe or the full bundle) from the official Patreon or Discord channel.
-Ensure you place it in a location with read/write permissions (e.g., C:\DayZModding\DayZReSkin\).
+Ensure you place it in a location with read/write permissions (e.g., C:\DayZModding\DrewZ ReTeX\).
 Launch & Login

-Double-click on DayZReSkin.exe (or main.py if using source code).
+Double-click on DrewZ ReTeX.exe (or main.py if using source code).
 A Login Panel will appear.
 Enter your credentials (associated with your Tier 2 Patreon subscription).
 Upon successful authentication, the main application window will open.